Thursday, September 25, 2025

 Maslow's Hierarchy of Needs, based on his original 1943 Paper "A Theory of Human Motivation" and later clarifications.
 It depicts the five levels as: Level 1: Physiological.
 Air, Water, Food, Shelter (e.g. Housing, protection from exposure), Clothing, Sleep, Reproduction; Level 2: Safety Needs.
 Personal Security, Financial Security, Health and Wellbeing, Safety Nets (laws, insurance, emergency services), Stable Environment; Level 3: Love and Belonging.
 Family, Friendship, Romantic Relationships, Community, Group Membership, Affection and Intimacy; Level 4: Esteem.
 Self Respect, Respect from Others, Confidence, Recognition of Achievement, Reputation; Level 5: Self Actualisation.
 Creativity, Personal Growth, Moral Development, Pursuit of Meaning, Purpose Driven Action, Peak Experiences (intense moments of joy, insight, or transcendence)

 The third tier hits the nail on the head for "L".
 Note it actually specifies the exact same word "L" asks about; 'connection'.
 Every child needs social connection and acceptance.
 And like most of us in fostering, we hope to get it back from the child.
-Maslow says this is a family thing first and foremost.
+Mazlow says this is a family thing first and foremost.
 This is your Everest "L", because you can't be proper family to your foster kids, you can only be the kid's foster family.

 As I've piped up at many a Blue Sky training session:

-"He never fostered, this Maslow, did he?"
+"He never fostered, this Mazlow, did he?"

 Most kids in care are compliant, often even happy, with their life in fostering, but from time to time you get a grump.